 I’m determined to get a jump on my gardens this year.
 One of the garden places is our deck.
-The deck is viewed from the interior of our house through the kitchen window.
-Beauty is important here.
+It can be viewed from the interior of our house through the kitchen window.
+Beauty is essential here.
 My hope for this year is to plant more plants, have more ferns, and more decorations.
-My desire is to have a lush, and enchanting garden space for my husband and I to delight in.
+I desire to have a lush and enchanting garden space for my husband and I to delight in.
 The key to a deck garden is to make it feel like a room, a place of rest.
-If you are starting a deck garden this season, I can tell you what I did and maybe my ideas will help you.
+If you are starting a deck garden this season, I can tell you what I did, and maybe my ideas will help you.

 - Get bright-colored containers since they stand out.
 A variety of shapes and sizes add creative flare.
 Spray paint can refresh older pots.
 Put the containers at different levels on the deck to create interest.

 - Purchase potting soil and fertilizer and annuals.
 All are inexpensive.
 Plant as soon as you can.
 This ensures that you can enjoy flourishing beauty as long as your season lasts.